missing-user/barnes-hut/README.md

 ### Additional dependencies

-To run the 3D visualization, you need to install `openframeworks` and possibly the addon `ofxGui`.
-The installation directory should be called `openFrameworks` and installed next to the project folder.
+To run the 3D visualization, you need to install [open frameworks](https://openframeworks.cc/) and possibly the addon `ofxGui`.
+The installation directory should be called `OF` and installed next to the project folder.

 # Project: Barnes Hut galaxy Simulation